reubensgithub/Lecture-Notes-Year-4/ECMM428 - Individual Project/project-timeline.md

 - Create database of properties using dynamic pricing and compare how mine compares to theirs.
 - Can tell if they’re using dynamic pricing by pricing goes up and down
 - Look at dynamic pricing in a field like hotels to have an idea of a general sense
-- If can’t find more on dp on Airbnb, look at the hotels ones
+- If can’t find more on dynamic pricing on Airbnb, look at the hotels ones